Rajesh Khanna: Honors and tributes

-The President of India, Pratibha Patil, lamented the passing away of the actor.
+The President of India, Pratibha Patil, lamented the death of the actor.
 In a press release she said "I am saddened to learn about the passing away of Rajesh Khanna.
 In his prime as an actor he was the heartthrob of the young generation of 1970s, who tried to model themselves on him and his style."
 Prime Minister Dr. Manmohan Singh and Narendra Modi who used to be Chief Minister of Gujarat mourned his death.
 Many celebrities including Amitabh Bachchan, Shah Rukh Khan, Aamir Khan, Karan Johar, Shabana Azmi, Rishi Kapoor and many politicians also paid homage to him after his death.
 Other celebrities who paid homage to him at his house after his death included Manoj Kumar, Asha Parekh, Ranjeet, Jeetendra, Rakesh Roshan, Yash Chopra, Randhir Kapoor, Rishi Kapoor, Shabana Azmi, Dharmendra, Vinod Khanna, Asrani, Prem Chopra, Govinda, Salman Khan, Shah Rukh Khan, Aamir Khan, Amitabh Bachchan, Hema Malini, Himesh Reshammiya, Ram Kapoor, Mahesh Thakur, Aadesh Shrivastava and Sajid Khan.
 His prayer meeting, organised in a grand way at the Taj Land's End hotel in Bandra, Mumbai on 21 July 2012, was attended by many, including Reena Roy, Padmini Kolhapure, Neelam, Jaya Prada, Amar Singh, Bindu, Poonam Dhillon, Neetu Kapoor, Jaya Bachchan, Aamir Khan, Kiran Rao, Ranbir Kapoor, Mithun Chakraborthy, Shakti Kapoor, Shashi Kapoor, Suresh Oberoi, Parmeshwar Godrej, Tabu, Sonali Bendre and Jackie Shroff.

 Shah Rukh Khan reacted by saying: "To live with intention and walk to the edge.
 Play with abandon, choose with no regret.
 Smile and made us do the same.
 Sir, you defined our era.
 Whenever life felt tough you made us feel how love could change it all.
 RIP ".
 Mumtaz also added that she had memories of having worked with him and said that she had been crying the whole morning, but was happy that she had met the ailing Rajesh Khanna in Mumbai in June 2012, when the two discussed their respective battles with cancer.
 While Shahid Kapoor quoted: "RIP to the First King of Romance ...
 Rajesh Khanna."
 Subhash Ghai added that Khanna " was the powerhouse of the Hindi film industry.
 I met him on the set of Aradhana, he had some kind of energy and you will be charged when he is around you.
 His name will be written in golden words."
 Amitabh Bachchan was quoted as saying: "The word 'Superstar' was invented for him, and for me it shall ever remain his, and no others .. !!
 His generation and the generations that follow, shall never be able to describe, or understand his phenomena .. !!".